filakhtov/gentoo-use-docs/dev-libs/libpcre2.md

 Pass the `--enable-static` option to the configure script.

 ### unicode
 Pass the `--enable-unicode` option to the configure script.
 Enable support for Unicode and UTF encodings.
-As well as supporting UTF strings, Unicode support includes support for the \P, \p, and \X sequences that recognize Unicode character properties, but only the basic two-letter properties such as Lu are supported.
+As well as supporting UTF strings, Unicode support includes support for the `\P`, `\p`, and `\X` sequences that recognize Unicode character properties, but only the basic two-letter properties such as `Lu` are supported.

 It is recommended to enable this flag as Unicode character set is everywhere nowadays.